akumuli/Documentation/Query-language.md

 }
 ```

-This will return list of all series names in CSV format:
+This will return the list of all series names in CSV format:

 ```
 cpu host=Foo